sampopeltonen/Pi64/README.md

 Some of the major things that do not work yet:

 * Sprites
-* Any way to load software, this is quite a big question mark as how to proceed with
+* Any way to load software, this is quite a big question mark as how to proceed with (Test suite programs are compiled inside the binary and can be fed into C64 memory by pressing F7)
 * joystick connections
 * Sound

+Possibility to connect real C64 cartridges to the Raspberry Pi would be ideal, but unfortunately it's not possible.
+To my understanding Raspberry Pi is too slow for the needed serial-parallel connection.

 ![konehuone](https://raw.github.com/sampopeltonen/pi64/master/docs/C64KeyboardAdapter.jpg) |
 ----|
-___I have designed a small adapter for connecting a real C64 keyboard to Raspberry Pi's GPIO pins.
+___The adapter for connecting a real C64 keyboard to Raspberry Pi's GPIO pins.
 With the adapter only 4 of the Pi's GPIO pins are used for the connection.
 I'll add the schema for the adapter here as soon as I have it drawn somehow.___ |

 ### Compilation and installation